eclipse-tractusx/eclipse-tractusx.github.io/blog-meeting-minutes/2024-04-12-committer-meeting.md

 ### Custom Attribute

-Since we work together e.V/Open Source it would be benefitial if we could map the features to the related expert (groups) therefore i would like to discuss a custom attribute, which holds the related committee/expertgroup (dedicated list) -> This would help to filter and also get a better feeling
+Since we work together e.V/Open Source it would be beneficial if we could map the features to the related expert (groups) therefore i would like to discuss a custom attribute, which holds the related committee/expertgroup (dedicated list) -> This would help to filter and also get a better feeling

 => prepare a poc -> Tom , Stephan

 ### Featurequality

-Since sometimes the quality (how is a feature described, did you clearify your depenedencies, did you talk to your committer, is the time allocated) i would like to extend the feature template to guide a little bit more.
+Since sometimes the quality (how is a feature described, did you clarify your dependencies, did you talk to your committer, is the time allocated) i would like to extend the feature template to guide a little bit more.
 For example a checklist like:

 - \[ \] i have talked to dependent components
 - \[ \] i have talked to my committers